Aniket7079/Jira-with-Python/README.md

 # Jira-with-Python
-Task :-
+Task :- AI in Helthcare
-Please explain me how to work Machine learning model.
+Please explain in 10
-Explain all ML process through diagram and good explanation.